NIPAG conducts assessments based on survey and catch data using a variety of

 WG meeting in September, which alternates in location between NAFO

-Headquarters in Dartmouth, Nova Scotia, and places such as Tromso, ICES
+Headquarters in Halifax, Nova Scotia, and places such as Tromso, ICES

 Headquarters in Copenhagen, and Nuuk, Greenland among others.